 With a massive number of servers, based in over 50 locations in the world, Hide.Me continues to be one the best free VPN services.
 With impressive VPN reviews, the service is enabling countries all over Asia and Europe with advanced encryption and complete data privacy.
 Like some free VPN services, the company also ensure zero data logs and unlimited connection.

 Even though all of this looks very promising, the VPN is often experienced to fail once a good number of users start using it.

 Under the umbrella of Avira Software, the Avira VPN is one of the bigger guns in the game.
 With a ridiculously easy to use interface and an excellent bandwidth, the service does give off a very good first impression.
 However, the deeper you look, the more problems you find.
 Firstly, the service isn’t compatible with most operating systems.
 And most important, the server locations aren’t enough to accommodate the entire user base.

 So, how should you choose a free VPN service?

 All you need to do is find out your operating system, based on that your options become limited.
 Once you’re done with this step, you can use your location and expected internet usage to evaluate which VPN works best for you, based on the reviews above.
 But remember, speed, connections, and privacy should be the top three things you look for!

 Pretty fast for average browsing.
 This implies that if you’re only using the internet for surfing, streaming, and downloading, almost all free VPN services should do the job for you.

 This leads us to the most important question, are free VPN services better than paid VPN services?

-Absolutely not.
 A paid VPN service offers a ton of more power to you.
 With multifold browsing speeds, unlimited downloading limits, and more privacy and encryption, the best VPN services are always worth your money.
 So, if you’re looking to browse, surf or download perfectly like you would on a regular, fast internet connection, always choose a paid VPN service!